DataShades/ckanext-files/docs/api.md

 * `name`: human-readable name of the file.
 Default: guess using upload field
 * `storage`: name of the storage that will handle the upload.
 Default: `default`
-* `upload`: content of the file as string, bytes, file descriptor or uploaded file
+* `upload`: content of the file as bytes, file descriptor or uploaded file

 Returns: